TurboGears/tg2docs/docs/main/Deployment/ModProxy.rst

     :depth: 2

-By running your TurboGears2 application behind Apache you can take advantage of Apache's HTTPS abilities or have it serve your static files.
+By running your TurboGears |version| application behind Apache you can take advantage of Apache's HTTPS abilities or have it serve your static files.

 Using Apache As A Reverse Proxy